 In 2014, The Dazz Band was pleased to welcome accomplished vocalist Donny Sykes to the group.
 Donny Sykes is a native of Los Angeles, California and has traveled the world performing in musical theatre and on television with legendary artists from Stevie Wonder to Tyler Perry.
 Donny performed with the renown Spirit Productions in “All Night Long” featuring the Motown hits, and “Man in the Mirror” featuring music of the legendary “King of Pop” Michael Jackson.
 A lover of both old school and new school, Donny has performed onstage with Beyonce, and is part of Kanye West's Sunday Services.
 When he is not on stage performing, Donny is teaching and inspiring children in Los Angeles, CA.

-During the 1990’s Rap and Hip Hop emerged in the US music market and audiences in Germany, France, London and Japan continued to embrace Funk and R & B sounds.
-On the Major Hits record label Bobby Harris and Guitarist Marlon McClain organized the project entitled “United We Funk All Stars” which featured artists including: The Dazz Band, Charlie Wilson of The Gap Band, The Bar Kays, Confunkshun, The SOS Band, Roger Troutman and Zapp.
-The “United We Funk All Stars” success is credited with rejuvenating the careers of many US Funk artists of the 1980’s, and today, the popularity of new music includes a resurgence of these familiar funk sounds.
+During the 1990’s as Rap and Hip Hop emerged in the US music market audiences in Germany, France, London and Japan continued to embrace Funk and R & B sounds.
+In 1999 on the Major Hits record label Dazz Band Leader Bobby Harris and Guitarist Marlon McClain organized the project entitled “United We Funk All Stars” which featured artists including: The Dazz Band, Charlie Wilson of The Gap Band, The Bar Kays, Confunkshun, The SOS Band & Roger Troutman and Zapp.
+The “United We Funk All Stars” success is credited with rejuvenating the careers of many US R & B/ Funk artists of the 1980’s.
+It was the first known time that multiple bands combined their rhythm sections to form one common rhythm section as lead vocalists from each group rotated through their hits, and has since been emulated in many forms.
+Today the popularity of new music includes a resurgence of these familiar funk sounds pioneered by these legendary artists.

-The Dazz Band performed throughout the 2000's with a legendary artists from a variety of genre's such as: George Clinton, Confunkshun, Brick, The SOS Band, Zapp, Dennis D. Young of Styx, The Beach Boys, The Mary Jane Girls, Whodini, Digital Underground, Tom Brown, Ronnie Laws, Nu Shooz, Cameo, Morris Day and The Time, Midnight Star, Rose Royce, The Original Lakeside, Brick, Klymaxx, Vanilla Ice, and many many more.
-The Dazz Band was recognized by the United States military for traveling to Kuwait & Iraq on 3 separate occasions to perform for United States troops; helped raise hundreds of thousands for countless charities over the years, including over 30k for the Susan B. Komen Foundation for breast cancer research.
-The Dazz Band's new hot dance a single "Drop It" is available NOW through download and streaming services everywhere!
-Historically known for their beautiful ballads, The Dazz Band plans to release a new ballad featuring Vocalist Donny Sykes in 2020.
+The Dazz Band has performed continuously throughout the 2000's with popular artists from a variety of musical genre's including: George Clinton, Confunkshun, Brick, The SOS Band, Zapp, Dennis D. Young of Styx, The Beach Boys, The Mary Jane Girls, Whodini, Digital Underground, Tom Brown, Ronnie Laws, Nu Shooz, Cameo, Morris Day and The Time, Midnight Star, Rose Royce, The Original Lakeside, Brick, Klymaxx, Vanilla Ice, War, Lisa Lisa, Los Lobos, and many more.
+The Dazz Band was recognized by the United States military for traveling to Kuwait & Iraq on 3 separate occasions to perform for United States troops; helped raise hundreds of thousands for countless charities over the years, includingthe Susan B. Komen Foundation for breast cancer research.
+In November 2019, The Dazz Band released their first new single in over 15 years entitled "Drop It" available NOW on Apple Music, Spotify, iTunes and everywhere!
+The band plans to release 2 additional singles in the fall of 2020.

 © 2019 The Dazz Band Official Web Site.
 All Rights Reserved